-- (1) General Conduct of the Hearing - a.
-CSU Pueblo has contracted with the Colorado Office of Administrative Courts to preside over the hearings and an appointed Administrative Law Judge within that Office will serve as the Decision-Maker at the hearing. - b.
-The Decision-Maker will conduct a live hearing.
-Prior to the hearing, the Decision- Maker will review the investigative report and the written responses provided by the Parties, if any. - c.
+1. General Conduct of the Hearing

+a.
+CSU Pueblo has contracted with JAMS to preside over the hearings and an appointed

+- Administrative Law Judge within that Office will serve as the Decision-maker at the hearing.
+Officials, at a minimum, receive annual training and do not have a conflict of interest or bias for or against the accuser or the accused. - b.
+The Decision-maker will conduct a live hearing.
+Prior to the hearing, the Decision-maker will review the investigative report and the written responses provided by the Parties, if any. - c.
 The hearing may occur in person.
 If either Party, or the University submits a request no later than 10 days prior to the scheduled hearing, the hearing will occur virtually in a manner allowing the participants to simultaneously see and hear the party or witness answering questions.
 During the COVID-19 pandemic, hearings will be virtual.
-The Decision-Maker will appear virtually unless otherwise agreed. - d.
+The Decision maker will appear virtually unless otherwise agreed. - d.
 Hearings will be recorded.
 The recording will be available to the Parties for inspection and review.

-(2) Standard of Evidence
+2. Standard of Evidence

 a.
-The determination of responsibility will be made by the Decision-Maker using the preponderance of the evidence standard as defined in the Title IX Policy.
+The determination of responsibility will be made by the Decision-maker using the preponderance of the evidence standard as defined in the Title IX Policy.
 Preponderance of the evidence is evidence that proves that it is more likely than not that an allegation is true.

-(3) Relevant Evidence Considered
+3. Relevant Evidence Considered

 - a.
-In making a determination of responsibility or sanctions, the Decision-Maker may only consider relevant evidence. - b.
+In making a determination of responsibility or sanctions, the Decision-maker may only consider relevant evidence. - b.
 Relevant evidence is evidence having any tendency to make the existence of any fact that is of consequence to the determinations to be made more probable or less probable than it would be without the evidence. - c.
-The Decision-Maker will not consider evidence about the Complainant's sexual predisposition or prior sexual behavior, except that the Decision-Maker may consider: - i.
-Evidence about the Complainant's prior sexual behavior, when offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant; or - ii.
+The Decision-maker will not consider evidence about the Complainant's sexual predisposition or prior sexual behavior, except that the Decision-maker may consider: - Evidence about the Complainant's prior sexual behavior, when offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant; or - ii.
 Evidence concerning specific incidents of the Complainant's prior sexual behavior with respect to the Respondent, when offered to prove consent. - d.
-The Decision-Maker will not consider evidence of any statement of a Party or witness, if the Party or witness does not submit to cross-examination at the hearing, in reaching a determination regarding responsibility.
-The Decision-Maker will not draw an inference about the determination regarding responsibility based solely on a Party's or witness's absence from the hearing or refusal to answer cross-examination or other questions. - e.
-The Decision-Maker will not consider Information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege. - f.
-The Decision-Maker must conduct an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence. - g.
-Credibility determinations may not be based on a person's status as a Complainant, Respondent, or witness - h.
-The Decision-Maker may consider the evidence in the Investigative Report in reaching their decision and making credibility determinations.
+The Decision-maker will not consider evidence of any statement of a Party or witness, if the Party or witness does not submit to cross-examination at the hearing, in reaching a determination regarding responsibility.
+The Decision-maker will not draw an inference about the determination regarding responsibility based solely on a Party's or witness's absence from the hearing or refusal to answer cross-examination or other questions. - e.
+The Decision-maker will not consider Information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege. - f.
+The Decision-maker must conduct an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence. - g.
+Credibility determinations may not be based on a person's status as a Complainant, Respondent, or witness. - h.
+The Decision-maker may consider the evidence in the Investigative Report in reaching their decision and making credibility determinations.

-(4) Witness Examination
+4. Witness Examination